jeanpetitt/orkg_import/README_Docker.md

 - --paper_id: specify the paper where you want to add contribution(s)

-- --json_path_contribution: Json template which help to create a contribution. see an example here [json template example](./tsotsa_orkg/data/contributions/full_json_template.json)
+- --table_json_folder_path: Json template which help to create a contribution. see an example here [json template example](./tsotsa_orkg/data/contributions/full_json_template.json)

-- --comparison_folder_path: Folder that contain json form that help to create a comparison. see an example here [folder comparison form](./tsotsa_orkg/data/comparisons/)

 To update the differents arguments you want to use navigate inside [Dockerfile](./Dockerfile.comparison)